maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 - The required authentication each time app wants to resume connection with Launcher means that Launcher must detect the app having gone offline.
 One way to do this could be a persistant connection with heartbeats but it is yet to be seen if this is the most ideal approach.

 ## Alternatives
+- Instead of passing pointers to Launcher, use a different mechanism which keeps the pointers internally and passes handle (e.g. u64) to Launcher and maps handles to pointers internally in `safe_core`.